Post Traumatic Stress Disorder

 In patients with chemical sensitivity and PTSD, some chemicals (like solvents, pesticides, and artificial perfumes) worsen symptoms of PTSD by interrupting sleep patterns.
 Studies have shown that the connection between chemical intolerance and sleep issues

 is clearly defined, leading those with this disorder to opt for more natural solutions.
 While navigating the effects of the disorder, avoiding new carpeting, harsh chemical smells from dyes and non-organic bedding, and replacing your mattress with an all-natural alternative can significantly improve your sleep and restfulness.
+Our mattresses

 are made without the chemical flame retardants that are so prevalent in most mattresses on the market today.
 Beyond that, we go to great lengths to ensure that the materials we use in our mattresses are free from other harmful elements, like bleaches, dyes, and fragrances.
 You spend a third of your life on your mattress, so it makes sense to remove undesirable and unnecessary exposure to harsh elements from your bed.
 This is true for anyone, especially those dealing with sensitivities and special health requirements.